shub0618/Terraform_Practice/README.md

 ---

 ## Feedback
-If you have any feedback or suggestions, feel free to open an issue or reach out directly.
+If you have any feedback, suggestions or any questions feel free to reach out via the issues tab. 😊

 ---